CIS700-Procedural-Graphics/Project1-Noise/README.md

 - Create a [pull request](https://help.github.com/articles/creating-a-pull-request/) to this repository, and in the comment, include a link to your published project.

 - Submit the link to your pull request on Canvas.

+## Submission Content

+- (may be updated further)

+- Implemented some FBM noise generation as described above with adjustable spacing of lattice points, octaves, and persistance.
+- Cosine interpolation
+- applied the FBM results directly added to the normals of the sphere in the vertex deformation
+- Added multi-stop linear color interp to space out certain bands of color